 - Weekly check-ins and quarterly reviews with ELab Venture Associates and Team to keep on track with milestones and self-reported benchmarks;

-- Meet-Ups that enable fellows, mentors and partners to share information and skills/services, such as user experience design or graphic design;
+- Business Support: Workshops & Meetups that enable fellows, mentors and partners to share information and skills/services, such as user experience design or graphic design;

-- Design Jams and Hackathons aiming to attract passionate people with various expertise to collaborate on answering fellows’ immediate needs;
+- Design Jams or Hackathons aiming to attract passionate people with various expertise to collaborate on answering fellows’ immediate needs;

-- Website Resources in which fellows and administrators can share and exchange useful information, websites and tools
+- Website Resources & Knowledge Bank in which fellows and administrators can share and exchange useful information, websites and tools

 - Membership in Incubators and Coworking Spaces, such as NY Designs, Center for Social Innovation, Civic Hall,, and ALLEY.